SuperVK/sparse-image-repr-bep/bep.typ

 $.

-It is also true that applying $S R x$ in the other order can result in shearing, we will show this with an counter example.
+It is also true that applying $S R x$ in the other order can result in shearing, we will show this with an example.

 Define
 $